 A lifelong commitment to caring for children and their families

-Seeing too many abused children come to the emergency department led Nurse Notesong to law school – she wanted to attack the problem from multiple avenues.
-And when the law school didn’t offer much by way of child-focused programming, Notesong and two friends founded the Children’s Justice Project to better promote the interests of children through interdisciplinary teaching, bringing in speakers, and establishing a scholarship (happily, CJP is still going strong today).
+Caring for so many ill and injured children led Nurse Notesong to law school – she wanted to advocate for children from multiple avenues beyond the hospital bedside.
+And when the law school didn’t offer much by way of child-focused programming, Notesong and two friends founded the Children’s Justice Project to better promote the interests of children through interdisciplinary teaching, bringing in speakers, and establishing a summer fellowship (happily, CJP is still going strong today).

 Marquette University • BSN 1998 • Sigma Theta Tau